 • Review faculty listings on the websites of schools you’re interested in.
 Who is teaching what you’re interested in learning?
 Are they also working professionals in that field?

 When you go back to a fair, be sure to ask these questions

-– Are there internships and other hands-on experiences are available to music students?
+• What kinds of internships and other hands-on experiences are available to music students?
 Who sets these up?

-– Will scholarships be as plentiful for students applying for Fall 2021 and even beyond?
+• Will scholarships be as plentiful for students applying for next Fall and even beyond?

 If you have learning differences, an attention disorder or physical or emotional disabilities